hubblestack/nova/README.rst

 output under the ``Controlled`` results key.

 Nova also supports separate control profiles, for more fine-grained control using topfiles.
-You can use a separate yaml top-level key called ``control``.
+You can use a separate YAML top-level key called ``control``.
-Generally, you'll put this top-level key inside of a separate yaml file and only include it in the top-data for the hosts for which it is relevant.
+Generally, you'll put this top-level key inside of a separate YAML file and only include it in the top-data for the hosts for which it is relevant.

 For these separate control configs, the audits will always run, whether they